E.T. Adventure: History

+When King Kong Encounter – a Studio Tour attraction at Universal Studios Hollywood – was entering its final phase of construction in 1986, Steven Spielberg met with the attraction's producer and director, Peter Alexander, who was not only a former Walt Disney Imagineer but also his ex-college roommate.
+He wanted to see firsthand what Universal's creative teams were capable of.
+Spielberg had partnered with Universal in the planning of a new theme park in Orlando, Florida, but momentum for the project had stalled.
+Alexander gave Spielberg a preview of the 30 ft King Kong animatronic in action, and he left impressed by the experience.
+The attraction opened a short time later and was an immediate success, causing attendance to spike and prompting Universal to revisit plans to build the Florida theme park.

-In 1989, following the success of Earthquake: The Big One at Universal Studios Hollywood, which left a positive impression on Steven Spielberg, work began on a new attraction to be based on his 1982 film E.T. the Extra-Terrestrial.
-Universal Vice President and Executive Producer Peter Alexander worked closely with Spielberg and led Universal Creative in the creation of the dark ride attraction.
+One of the future attractions Spielberg began working on in 1989 was to be themed after his 1982 film E.T. the Extra-Terrestrial.
+Alexander worked closely with Spielberg and led Universal Creative in the creation of the dark ride attraction.
 Alexander found the task challenging, saying that the "emotional impact" of a two-hour-long film is "not easily translated into six or eight minute theme park rides".
-After suggesting that the chase scene from the film could transition into a voyage through E.T.'s homeworld, the Green Planet, Spielberg liked the idea but emphasized the importance of keeping the story "personal".
-He said guests should have a "personal moment" with E.T., and that the Green Planet should be depicted as a "friendly place".
+During development, it was suggested that the chase scene from the film would transition into a voyage through E.T.'s homeworld, the Green Planet.
+Spielberg liked the idea but emphasized the importance of keeping the story "personal".
+He wanted guests to have a "personal moment" with E.T. and for the Green Planet to be depicted as a "friendly place".

 Following Spielberg's advice, the scenes depicting the Green Planet were designed to be both "alien" and "friendly".
 Inspiration was drawn from E.T.: The Book of the Green Planet, a novel by William Kotzwinkle in 1985 that serves as a written sequel to the 1982 film.
 The character Botanicus and the shape of E.T.'s home featured in the attraction were directly influenced by the book, as were the many plant-like creatures.
 Alexander also channeled his childhood experiences with coral reefs off the coast of California, which he recalled had the appearance of an "alien landscape".
 Underwater plant research was conducted and used by art directors to also aid in plant design.
-Sally Corporation was brought in to assist, designing and manufacturing over 300 animatronics and plants.